Getting Started with AI Crucible

 Prompts are only sent to models that you select.
 We don't train on your data, don't share it, and you can delete your history anytime.

-You've just completed your first ensemble AI project!
-Here's what you learned:
+You've completed your first ensemble AI session.
+Here's what you covered:

 What Makes AI Crucible Different?

 Instead of asking one AI for an answer, you're orchestrating multiple AI models working together.
-It's like having a team of experts instead of consulting just one advisor.
+In 322 benchmarked evaluations, ensembles outperform individual models 64% of the time — with an average synthesized score of 8.42/10.

-The result?
-Better quality, more diverse perspectives, and higher confidence in your decisions—all for less than $0.20 and 3-4 minutes.
-Plus sharing, benchmarks, evaluations, and MCP tool integration to take your workflow even further.
+The result: better quality, more diverse perspectives, and higher confidence in your decisions — all for less than $0.20 and 3–4 minutes.
+Plus sharing, benchmarks, evaluations, and MCP tool integration to take your workflow further.

 Your Next Step